There’s a story often told in recovery circles, and for good reason. It captures something we all feel but struggle to put into words.

 The Wolves Inside Us

-If you’ve tried to quit alcohol—or even just questioned your relationship with it—you’ve likely felt this internal battle.
+If you’ve tried to quit drinking, or even just questioned your relationship with it, you’ve felt this battle.

-The other tells you drinking helps you cope, connect, relax, or escape.
+The other whispers that alcohol helps you cope, connect, or escape.

-The next, you’re rationalizing a drink you swore you didn’t need.
+The next, you’re bargaining with yourself for a drink you swore you didn’t need.

-Every time you entertain an old belief about alcohol, you feed the Black Wolf.
+Every time we entertain an old belief about alcohol, we feed the Black Wolf.

 The Black Wolf isn’t evil.